Dozens dead in Haiti earthquake | DW | 14.08.2021

 The long shock was felt throughout the country and material damage was recorded in the southwestern peninsula of the island, according to images from witnesses.

+Unconfirmed reports suggested that water from from a presumed tsunami swamped Les Cayes, which has a population of 126,000, but it soon receded.

-According to reports, the Les Cayes hospital on the southern coast has collapsed.
+According to unconfirmed reports, the Les Cayes hospital on the southern Haitian coast has collapsed.

 The quake was also felt in Haiti's capital city Port-au-Prince which is located 153 kilometers from Petit Trou.